 - 1 tbsp sugar

-- 2 tsp salt, more or less to taste
+- 1 1/2 tsp salt or to taste

-- pinch pepper, to taste
+- 1/4 tsp pepper or to taste

-- Parmigiano-Reggiano chese rind (totally optional) (shred off cheese and set aside for garnish)
+- Parmigiano-Reggiano chese rind totally optional (shred off cheese and set aside for garnish)

 - In a large sauce pan, saute ground beef with onion and garlic until beef is browned, onion is translucent and garlic is fragrant.